 The Group has transactional currency exposures.
 Such exposures arise from sales by operating units in currencies other than the units' functional currencies.
-Approximately 5% (2018: 6%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale, while 100% (2018: 100%) costs were denominated in the units' functional currencies.
+Approximately 7% (2019: 5%) of the Group's sales were denominated in currencies other than the functional currencies of the operating units making the sale, with 100% (2019: 100%) costs denominated in the units' functional currencies.